stephanschubert/css/README.markdown

 - Mixins for gaining and resetting IE's internal hasLayout flag (_has_layout.sass)

 ## Safari
-- Mixin for fixing Safari's anti-aliasing of type on dark backgrounds (_fix_anti_aliasing.ass)
+- Mixin for fixing Safari's anti-aliasing of type on dark backgrounds (_fix_anti_aliasing.sass)

 # Forms
 - Display form items on the same row (_on_same_line.sass)